Israeli Naval Academy: Apprenticeship phase

 This stage lasts about eight months and includes practical and theoretical training in the designated position aboard the ship.

 During this phase, the Epaulettes are dark blue with a golden anchor pin above a white stripe.

 Internship phase

-This stage lasts about four months during which the cadets undergo internship and operate aboard their designated vessels as vice-officers in their areas of study.
+This stage lasts about four months during which the cadets undergo an internship and operate aboard their designated vessels as vice-officers in their areas of study.
 During this phase, the Epaulettes are dark blue with a golden anchor pin above two white stripes.

-The end of this phase marks the end of the course, after which the graduation ceremony takes place at the Naval Training School, where graduates receive the naval officer pin and lieutenant rank.
+The end of this phase marks the end of the course, after which the graduation ceremony takes place at the navy's training base, where graduates receive the naval officer pin and Lieutenant rank.

+Training during war

+In cases where Israel goes to war, cadets can be integrated into operational activity.
+Upon the outbreak Gaza war, class 152, which had started in April 2023, was modified to enable cadets to take part in active military operations as part of their training, providing fire support to Israeli ground forces in Gaza and taking part in attacks against Syria, Yemen, and Iran.
+The cadets spent 2,500 hours at sea- 60% more than in a peacetime course - and traveled to locations far more distant than ones trainees in peacetime would sail to.

+Work with USNA

+The United States Naval Academy teams up with their Israeli counterparts on cybersecurity training.